swoldemi/amazon-ecr-image-immutability-check/README.md

 1. Repository: product-a/service-one
 2. Repository: product-a/service-two
 3. Repository: custom-internal-nginx
-These repositories have had Image Tag Immutability enabled and are now compliant until changed.
+If auto-remediation is enabled, then these repositories will have Image Tag Immutability enabled and are now compliant until changed.
 AWS Region: us-east-2
 ECR Registry ID: 123456789012
+Auto-Remediation: ENABLED
 --
 If you wish to stop receiving notifications from this topic, please click or visit the link below to unsubscribe: https://sns.us-east-2.amazonaws.com/unsubscribe.html?SubscriptionArn=arn:aws:sns:us-east-2:123456789012:your-topic-name:random-topic-id&Endpoint=example@example.com